marctrem/usbarmory-wiki-fork/Hardware-security-features-(Mk-II).md

 ## Random Number Generator (RNGB) - i.MX6ULZ

-On boards mounting the i.MX6ULZ SoC option the CAAM TRNG functionality is replaced with a dedicated RNGB block, which incorporates a TRNG.
+On boards mounting the i.MX6ULZ SoC option the TRNG functionality is provided by the dedicated RNGB block.

 The RNGB driver is included and operational in modern Linux kernels, once loaded it enables the component within Linux hw_random framework (see `/dev/hwrng` and `rng-tools`).

 ## Data Co-Processor (DCP) - i.MX6ULZ

-On boards mounting the i.MX6ULZ SoC option the CAAM is replaced with the DCP module, providing a subset of the CAAM features.

 From the i.MX6ULZ datasheet: "This module provides support for general encryption and hashing functions typically used for security functions."